suyashkandele/Suyash_Kandele/index.md

 My research interests are in various areas related to computer and information security, such as Post-Quantum Cryptography (PQC), Quantum Security, Blockchain, Cryptographic Primitives and Protocols, Network Security, Cloud Security, IoT, etc.

+### Other Interests

+Besides research, I love Software Secure Code Review, and Teaching and Training on the Best and Secure Coding Practices.

 ### Awards and Honours

 1. Awarded the _1st PhD_ degree given to a student of any six _3rd Generation IITs_.
 The news (including a feature story) has been published by many prominent media outlets – such as _Patrika_ ([Raipur](Raipur-Patrika-13-May-2020.jpg), [Bhilai-Durg](Bhilai-Durg-Patrika-13-May-2020.jpg)) and [_Haribhoomi_](Bhilai-Haribhoomi-12-May-2020.png) – in Chhattisgarh state.